onnx/onnx/docs/Operators-ml.md

 ## ai.onnx.ml
 ### <a name="ai.onnx.ml.ArrayFeatureExtractor"></a><a name="ai.onnx.ml.arrayfeatureextractor">**ai.onnx.ml.ArrayFeatureExtractor**</a>

-  Select a subset of the data based on the indices passed.
+  Select a subset of the data X based on the indices provided Y.

 #### Versioning